Reading time

 These attributes — health benefits, comfort, and long-lasting durability — are exactly what German customers look for.

-Because of this strong product foundation, we were able to enter the market with premium pricing.
-Our initial research showed that our target group wasn’t necessarily looking for the cheapest option — they were looking for quality and added value.
-And when they saw it, they were willing to pay for it.
+Because the product was so strong, we could enter the market with premium prices.
+Our initial research showed that our target group wasn’t necessarily looking for the cheapest option — they were looking for quality and unique benefits.
+And when they recognized that, they were willing to pay for it.

 User reviews & excellent customer support

-Trust plays a huge role in German e-commerce — and few things build trust like authentic customer reviews.
+Trust plays a huge role in German e-commerce — real customer reviews help build trust more than almost anything else.
 German shoppers pay close attention to certifications and real user feedback.
-For younger generations, reviews are indispensable: 66% of customers aged 16–29 rely on reviews when choosing an online store.
-Across the entire population, 56% consider them an important factor.
+For younger generations, reviews are essential: 66% of customers aged 16–29 rely on reviews when choosing an online store.
+Across all age groups, 56% say reviews are an important factor.

-That’s why we made review collection a top priority.
-We actively gathered customer feedback and used it across the website and in marketing materials to build credibility.
+That’s why collecting reviews was one of our top priorities.
+We actively asked for customer feedback and used it on the website and in our marketing to build trust.

-• outstanding customer support and quick problem resolution,
+• excellent customer support and quick problem solving,

 • free size exchanges, including return shipping,

-• a strong focus on sustainability and the use of vegan materials,
+• a strong focus on sustainability and vegan materials,

 Language and cultural localization also play a crucial role in customer support.
 We communicate in German, respond quickly to feedback and reviews, and provide local contact details — especially German-language email addresses, which help build trust with customers.